December 14th, 2009

 I went on the My Migraine Connection forum to connect with my buddies over there and gripe about this long migraine.
 One of my friends told me she was proud of me for taking care of myself.
 It was a revelation to me, a welcome one, to realize that I have been doing that – taking care of myself!

 After 30+ years of migraines, coaching others to accept their disease and build the best life they can around it, I still struggle with acceptance.
-After basing my self care on meditation and relaxation exercises100_0411 and building my life around my illnesses, I still fight tooth and nail.
+After basing my self care on meditation and relaxation exercises and building my life around my illnesses, I still fight tooth and nail.
 I didn’t take an Imitrex Tuesday night because I wasn’t positive it was a migraine.
 Maybe I could have prevented the following days of pain if I

 hadn’t been in denial then.
 Regret is pointless.
 Great thanks to Gret for reminding me of what I am accomplishing today.
 I am taking care of myself.
 The shower will still be there tomorrow.
 Chances are, so will the dirty dishes.
 And the newsletter I owe to you, my subscribers.
 And the garden beds to weed.